Skip Viragh Foundation Inc

 How to Apply

 The Skip Viragh Foundation does not have a public application process.
-According to their official policy, the foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to their official policy, the foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are awarded through trustee discretion, with the board (Mark Viragh, Katherine Viragh, and Roger Young) identifying and selecting beneficiary organizations based on alignment with the foundation's mission and Skip Viragh's legacy.
+Grants are awarded through trustee discretion, with the board (Mark Viragh, Katherine Viragh, and Roger Young) identifying and selecting beneficiary organisations based on alignment with the foundation's mission and Skip Viragh's legacy.

 Decision Timeline